iiiidyllic/iiiidyllic.github.io/_pages/about.md

 I am always open to collaborations.
 Please feel free to reach out to me at [my email](zihaoliu1@link.cuhk.edu.cn)!

 # 🔥 News
-- *2025.08*: &nbsp;🎉🎉 Invited as a peer reviewer for ICASSP 2026!
+- *2025.11*: &nbsp;🎉 Invited as a peer reviewer for ICASSP 2026!
-- *2025.08*: &nbsp;🎉🎉 Join the BLSP Group and become a member of it!
+- *2025.08*: &nbsp;🎉 Join the [BLSP Group](https://blsp-group.github.io/) and become a member of it!
-- *2022 & 2023 & 2024*: &nbsp;🎉🎉 Repeatedly awarded "Outstanding Student Scholarship" by Tongji University.
-- *2024.05*: &nbsp;🎉🎉 Won the title of "Honarable Mention" in "Mathematical Contest in Modeling".
+- *2024.05*: &nbsp;🎉 Won the title of "Honarable Mention" in "Mathematical Contest in Modeling".
-- *2023.10*: &nbsp;🎉🎉 Won the 1st prize in the "Chinese Mechanical Engineering Innovation and Creativity Competition".
+- *2023.10*: &nbsp;🎉 Won the **1st** prize in the "Chinese Mechanical Engineering Innovation and Creativity Competition".
-- *2022.12*: &nbsp;🎉🎉 Won the 2nd prize in the "Shanghai College Student Engineering Practice and Innovation Ability Competition".
+- *2022.12*: &nbsp;🎉 Won the **2nd** prize in the "Shanghai College Student Engineering Practice and Innovation Ability Competition".

 # 📝 Publications